 Today, the County places one winter shelter in each of the five Supervisorial Districts.
-For Los Angeles County Supervisorial District 4, the site identified is at 1500 Anaheim Street, the former Community Rehabilitation Industry (CRI) building, which is soon to be owned by Redevelopment Agency of Long Beach (RDA).
+For Los Angeles County Supervisorial District 4, the site identified is at 2235 Lemon Avenue.

 What is the Goal of the Winter Shelter Program and Who Does it Serve?